Sound-Colour-Space/foundation_design/README.md

-# foundation_design
+# Sound-Colour-Space foundation_design

 Layout of the project Sound-Colour-Space - A Virtual Mueum with foundation

 See the basic foundation starter project [Foundation for Sites 6](http://foundation.zurb.com/sites).
-It includes a Sass compiler and a starter HTML file for you.
+It includes a Sass compiler and a starter HTML file.

 ## Installation